Priscasantos/Tom-Hengl-Course/R-training/README.md

 This shows that RF estimates higher RMSE than linear model.
-However, if we visualize the two models against each other we see that indeed RF model seems to over-fit the data:
+However, if we visualize the two models against each other we see that indeed RF algorithm seems to over-fit this specific data:

 ``` r
 leg.txt <- sprintf("%s (%s)", c('lm', 'RF'), c(rmse.lm, rmse.rf))